 Our History

 This history is a compilation of facts taken from a book published by the Laconia Citizen at the commemoration of the 50th anniversary of the Church, letters, newspaper clippings, photographs and scrap books found in the basement of the rectory and especially the help of many parishioners who shared their memories and experiences as well as Judy Loto of the Laconia Historical and Museum Society.
-It was written principally by Rose Marie Robichaud in 2001 and ammended by Karen Sullivan in 2021.
+It was written principally by Rose Marie Robichaud in 2001 and ammended by Karen Sullivan in 2021 and 2024.

 1845-1856